Sarah L. Stafford

 - The Impact of Environmental Regulations on the Location of Firms in the Hazardous Waste Management Industry, 76(4) 76 Land Econ.
 569 (2000) (peer-reviewed).

-- Voluntary Self-Policing and the U.S. Audit Policy, in Environmental Compliance and Enforcement (David Markell, LeRoy Paddock, and Edward Elgar eds., forthcoming).
+- Voluntary Self-Policing and the U.S. Audit Policy, in Compliance and Enforcement of Environmental Law (David Markell, LeRoy Paddock, and Edward Elgar, 2017).

 - Where Things Stand with Hazardous Waste Regulation, in (Ian Perry and Felicia Day, Resources for the Future 2010).